ADHD and LD Resources from ADDitude Magazine

-All of ADDitude's articles are designed to help you live well with attention deficit and learning disabilities.
-Here, we share our best resources on how to obtain an accurate diagnosis, how to choose the right treatment, how to find a coach or another ADHD professional, how to select a school or camp, and much more.
+We're here to help you live well with attention deficit and learning disabilities.
+Below are some of our best resources on how to obtain an accurate diagnosis, how to choose the right treatment, how to find a coach or another ADHD professional, how to select a school or camp, and much more.
+Visit ADDitudeMag.com for much more.

 Want to ensure a smoother start to the school year?
 Write a letter introducing your child with attention deficit disorder (ADHD ADD) to his new teacher.
 Use our sample letter to create your own.BY ADDITUDE EDITORS